From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Classical Linkage Attacks

+Claude 4.5 is more sensitive to sparse ambiguity.
+It stays strong once at least four ratings overlap (93.13\%--97.30\% for $m \ge 4$), but falls to 53.30\% $\pm$ 19.21 at $m=2$.
+Manual inspection of failed or low-confidence runs suggests that Claude 4.5 often leaves multiple plausible candidates unresolved when movie overlap is sparse, whereas GPT-5 more consistently exploits weaker tie-breaking cues such as date proximity, rating perturbations, and overall rating-pattern consistency.
+This pattern suggests that sparse linkage depends not only on overlapping data, but also on a model's ability to resolve noisy matches under ambiguity.

-\paragraph{Takeaway.} The Netflix case shows that strong modern agents can match or exceed a classical bespoke linkage heuristic, especially in the sparse regime where linkage is historically most difficult.
-Because this setting fixes the overlap type, task framing, and attacker knowledge, it motivates the controlled benchmark in Section~\ref{sec:benchmark} for isolating what drives linkage success.
+\textbf{Takeaway.} The Netflix case shows that a strong LLM agent can reproduce a classical bespoke linkage attack, especially in the sparse regime where linkage was historically most difficult.
+This motivates a controlled study of the conditions that Netflix holds fixed: cue type, task framing, and attacker knowledge (Section~\ref{sec:benchmark}).